TheHaeckelSociety/Athenia-api/UPGRADE.md

 # Athenia App Upgrade Guide

 To upgrade from previous version of Athenia please check each version number listed below step by step.
+With every update make sure to run `php artisan ide-helper:models --smart-reset`

 ## 0.45.0